jube-home/www.jube.io/_pages/jube-training.md

     - Apply fuzzy matching (Levenshtein) for sanctions.
     - Trigger real-time alerts/cases via Activation Rules.
     - Create custom dashboards for oversight.

+---

+# **Pilot Outcomes**

+After completing the training, participants will enter a **pilot implementation period of up to six weeks**, gaining hands-on experience running Jube in a real-world environment.
+Typical outcomes include:

+- **Single Channel Deployment:** Configure and activate a core transaction monitoring channel connected to sandbox or live data sources, ready to process real transactions.
+- **Initial Rules Configuration:** Define, test, and deploy a foundational set of AML and fraud detection rules, including gateway, abstraction, and activation rules aligned with your workflows.
+- **Case Management Setup:** Implement basic case management workflows to track alerts, investigations, and resolutions.
+  Learn to assign cases, monitor progress, and generate compliance-ready reports.
+- **Monitoring & Adjustment:** Observe system behavior, analyze analytics and logs, identify false positives or gaps, and refine rules and workflows accordingly.
+- **Operational Readiness:** Document processes and best practices for daily monitoring, escalation, and compliance reporting, ensuring your team can confidently operate independently.
+- **Pilot Validation:** Complete the pilot cycle within the six-week period, demonstrating that alerts are captured and managed correctly, and providing actionable insights for scaling to additional channels and rules.
+- **Service Delivery:** Integration support is provided throughout the pilot via asynchronous chat through a private [Matrix] room for direct developer access, email support, and on-demand online meetings.

+This approach ensures training is **practical, not just theoretical**—participants transition seamlessly into a **live pilot**, leaving with both knowledge and a working implementation ready for expansion.

+---

 # **Pricing**